vndee/local-talking-llm/README.md

 > Original article: https://blog.duy-huynh.com/build-your-own-voice-assistant-and-run-it-locally/
 >
-> **Updated May 2025**: Now using ChatterBox, a state-of-the-art open-source TTS model that outperforms ElevenLabs!
+> **Updated May 2025**: Now using [Chatterbox TTS](https://github.com/resemble-ai/chatterbox), a state-of-the-art open-source TTS model from Resemble AI!
 >
 > The original implementation using Bark has been preserved in the `archive-2025-05-29` branch for reference.